7 Reasons NOT to use Hootsuite

 550% Increase for Hootsuite Legacy Pro Plan Users

-In May 2021, Hootsuite is forcing legacy pro account users to upgrade to the new pricing.
-For some, this means a 550% increase.
-Also, the already limited free plan has been made effectively useless with a max of 2 social networks and only 5 scheduled posts per month!
-I've updated the article for more details.
-See here.
+In May 2021, Hootsuite forced legacy pro account users to upgrade to the new pricing.
+For some, this meant a 550% increase.
+Also, the already limited free plan was made effectively useless with a max of 2 social networks and only five scheduled posts per month!
+As of March 2023, the free plan has been removed.

 Hootsuite Today

 In some ways, not much has changed.
-But some things have, and I want this article to be as helpful as possible to you.
+But some things have, and I want this article to be as helpful as possible.

 There are so many social media management tools out there.
-It's so confusing for many entrepreneurs, social media teams and business owners and my aim is to help you make the right decision for you.
+It's so confusing for many entrepreneurs, social media teams and business owners, and I aim to help you make the right decision for you.

 For some of you, Hootsuite might be the perfect tool.